KaleidonKep99/Steinway-B-211/README.md

 <br><br>
 **This soundfont sounds terrible with Black MIDIs, like for real...
 Why don't you [...]**
 <br>
-How about you f..k off?
 This soundfont is not meant for Black MIDIs anyway.
+How many times do I have to say that...
 <br>
 For that, there's my failed project _Keppy's Steinway Piano_, which you can download from the link up below.